 The same casual concept can be applied when it’s time to set goals for your company, by simply not setting goals.

 Goals are so 90’s.
 You have a meeting with the board and you all fight until you finally put a grandiose figure as a goal for the upcoming quarter.
 Eventually, you don’t land near the desired number and you blame something else.

-By not setting goals you free your mind from the pointless pursue for more so you can have enough time to focus on what’s truly important – being more effective, making your products more useful, making customers and employees happy.
+By not setting goals you free your mind from the pointless pursuit for more so you can have enough time to focus on what’s truly important – being more effective, making your products more useful, making customers and employees happy.

 Lesson #3: Defend Your Time